sabrinaelee/Sequential-lists-Doubly-linked-lists-polynomial-lists-/README.md

-# Sequential-lists-Doubly-linked-lists-polynomial-lists-
+# Lists-Implementation
-This was a course assignment.
+This project involved the creation and implementation of sequential lists, doubly linked lists, and polynomials.